andrewrk/libsoundio/README.md

  0. -fvisibility=hidden and then explicitly export stuff
  0. Integrate into libgroove and test with Groove Basin
  0. Consider testing on FreeBSD
+ 0. look at microphone example and determine if fewer memcpys can be done with the audio data

 ## Planned Uses for libsoundio